A Brief History of the Carolina Shag Club of Greenville, SC

 After Club Savoy closed, the legendary “Sand Flea” opened.
 From 291, to Rutherford, Road, to McAlister Square, back to 291, the Sand Flea and its investors provided a home for CSC for many years.
 In 1995, shaggers could also be found at Court Street Café, which was also the first year for the Sand Flea Reunion.

 After the Sand Flea closed, Beau’s at the Marriott Hotel became home to CSC until they decided to renovate the dancing space into meeting space.
 At that point, Gerald Owen and Rick Setzer decided to open “Dockers” just down the street in 1999 and with the bar and DJ booth from Beau’s, shagging continued.

 We danced at Dockers for 10 years, even under it's new name, "The Big Chill," until it closed.
 Shagging then moved onto Pleasantburg drive at The Phoenix Inn where we danced for over seven years.
-With over 300 members, our club is still growing - largely influenced by a dedicated board and committees that work hard for our CSC members, as well as our current shag instructors and pro dancers Dede and Jeff Ward who introduce new people to our dance and family.
+The Club then danced at Friars Tavern on Wednesday nights for a few years.
+With over 250 members, our club is still growing - largely influenced by a dedicated board and committees that work hard for our CSC members, as well as our past shag instructors and pro dancers Dede and Jeff Ward and current ones, Jill and Steve Woodard, who introduce new people to our dance and family.
 The dedication of old and new members has kept CSC alive and well.
 Our future is bright!